These crispy potstickers are easy to make and have a tasty chicken, mushroom and cabbage filling.

 If you want to get a bit fancier, you can try adding a few pleats to your fold.

-She just watched Maggie from Omnivore's Cookbook wrap dumplings in another video, and picked it up very quickly.
+She watched Maggie from Omnivore's Cookbook wrap dumplings and picked up the technique very quickly.

 It will take you a little while to wrap 30 dumplings on your own, and if you leave the wrapped ones open they will dry out significantly.